 Carolyn Pare is the president and chief executive officer of the Minnesota Health Action Group, a coalition of more than 50 public and private employers dedicated to health care market reform.
 In the nearly 30 years since its formation, this Minnesota-based coalition has introduced a number of nationally recognized innovations in health care contracting, delivery, quality and consumerism.
 Action Group members are committed to supporting a health care system that delivers the care consumers need at the right time, in the right place, at the right price, with the best possible outcomes.
 Carolyn’s most popular blogs include “Summit Adds Momentum to Health Care Affordability Debate,” and “Excellence in Health Care Can be a Reality for All Minnesotans.”

-Jon Schloemer is the Benefits Manager for Mills Fleet Farm and is responsible for all aspects of their benefit offerings and the team that delivers them.
+Jon Schloemer is the director of compensation and benefits for Mills Fleet Farm and is responsible for all aspects of their benefit offerings and the team that delivers them.
 Mills Fleet Farm has over 6,000 team members in 40 locations.
 Mr. Schloemer has a bachelor of arts degree in accounting from St. John’s University, and is a designated member of the American Society of Pension Professionals and Actuaries (ASPPA).
 Jon is an outstanding advocate for the Action Group, encouraging his fellow members to get involved and take action.
 Most recently, he contributed a blog on the high value of The Action Group’s Annual Employer Benefits Survey.

 Deidre Serum is the senior director of employee benefits at Best Buy, a leading multi-channel global retailer and developer of technology products and services with 125,000 employees and over $40B in revenue.
 She is a responsible for the strategy and design of all employee benefits.
 She has been with Best Buy since 2009, following a 20-year career at Carlson, the world’s leading travel and hospitality company.
 Ms. Serum holds both Compensation (CCP) and Benefits (CBP) Certifications from World at Work, and she graduated from the University of North Dakota.
 As an active and involved Action Group Board member, Deidre recently took the lead on blogging about our Member Survey, encouraging colleagues to share their insights about how to continuously improve the member experience.
 Read more here.